AnyChart/docs.anychart.com/Appearance_Settings/Text_Settings.md

 ### HTML Tooltips

-In the case of tooltips, passig `true` to the {api:anychart.core.ui.Tooltip#useHtml}useHtml(){api} method turns them into fully functional HTML tooltips, making all possible HTML setting available (not only the tags listed above).
-Read more: [Tooltip: HTML](../Common_Settings/Tooltip#html)
+In the case of tooltips, passiтg `true` to the {api:anychart.core.ui.Tooltip#useHtml}useHtml(){api} method turns them into fully functional HTML tooltips, making all possible HTML setting available (not only the tags listed above).
+Read more: [Tooltip: HTML](../Common_Settings/Tooltip#html).

 ## Text Formatting